Love It to Death: Music and lyrics

 "Ballad of Dwight Fry" is a dramatic piece about the inmate of a mental asylum.
 It opens with a young girl's voice asking if her "Daddy" will "ever come home", against a childlike piano backdrop.
 The song shifts to acoustic guitar and Cooper singing presumably in the persona of the girl's father, at first in a wavering almost-whisper.
 His voice builds with his persona's increasing instability, eventually shouting in the heavy, guitar-backed chorus: "See my only mind explode / Since I've gone away".
 After the second chorus there is a softer, creepy keyboard break written by Bruce but played by Ezrin, and when the vocals reappear they repeat "I wanna get out of here", at first tentative and imploring, before climaxing in the character's total mental breakdown and a return to the chorus.
-The song's main character is named for Dwight Frye, an actor Hollywood media dubbed "the man with the thousand-watt stare" who portrayed Renfield, the lunatic slave of the titular vampire in the 1931 film Dracula starring Bela Lugosi.
+The song's main character is named for Dwight Frye, an actor Hollywood media dubbed "the man with the thousand-watt stare" who portrayed Renfield, the lunatic slave of the titular vampire in the 1931 film Dracula starring Bela Lugosi, and Fritz, Dr. Frankenstein's assistant in the 1931 film Frankenstein.

 The album closes with a cover of "Sun Arise" by Australian entertainer Rolf Harris.
 The upbeat pop song had been a show-opener for the band throughout 1970, and contrasts with the darkness of the rest of the album.